heidilabs/markov-php/README.md

 experiments with markov chain in php

 ##Usage

 Just clone and run `composer install` to create the autoloader.
 Not necessary if you just want to use the CLI script.

+### Using the Library in your Project
+markov-php is available on Packagist for installation through Composer. [heidilabs/markov-php](https://packagist.org/packages/heidilabs/markov-php)

+        $ composer require heidilabs/markov-php ~0.2

 ##Demos